Alphabetical Plant Listing

-Liatris spicata (Gayfeather)
+Liatris spicata (Blazing Star)

 Button Snakeroot, Dense Blazing Star, Kansas Gayfeather, Spike Gayfeather

-Valued for its showy fluffy vertical flower spikes contrasting with a lush, finely textured, grassy foliage, Gayfeather or Blazing Star (Liatris spicata) is a perennial of great ornamental value.
+Valued for its showy fluffy vertical flower spikes contrasting with lush, finely textured, grassy foliage, Gayfeather or Blazing Star (Liatris spicata) is a perennial of great ornamental value.
 Interestingly flowering in succession from top to bottom over 4 weeks and more, its button-shaped, purple, rosy red or white flowers resemble blazing stars (hence its common name).
-Attractive to bees, butterflies, and hummingbirds, this beautiful native American species enjoys a long season of interest from mid-summer to fall and supplies winter bird food.
+Attractive to bees, butterflies, and hummingbirds, this beautiful native American enjoys a long season of interest from mid-summer to fall and supplies winter bird food.
 The narrow, opposite leaves stay attractive all summer and turn a rich bronze in fall.
 Easy to grow and low care, Liatris spicata adds a strong vertical accent in sunny borders or prairie gardens.
-It helps create outstanding combinations with the warm golds of Rudbeckia or the purple blossoms of Echinacea.
+It helps create outstanding combinations with the warm golds of black-eyed Susans or the purple blossoms of coneflowers.

 • Grows up to 2-4 feet tall (60-120 cm).

 • Thrives in full sun and prefers moderately fertile, moist, well-drained soils.
 Tolerates heat, cold, drought, and poor dry soils.
-Plants may rot over-winter if grown in heavy soil
+Plants may rot over winter if grown in heavy soil.

 • Virtually pest and disease-free.
 This plant is deer resistant.

-• An excellent choice for perennial borders, cottage gardens, or native plant gardens, prairies, and meadows.
+• An excellent choice for perennial borders, cottage gardens, native plant gardens, prairies, and meadows.
 Great as fresh-cut flowers or in dried arrangements.

 • Deadhead regularly then cut stems down to the ground in winter.